cloudmesh-community/book/chapters/msg/graphql.md

 going to get as result as part of a well formed response.
 For this to work, the data is often assumed to be structured data.

-To demonstrate the type system we use a simple example while looking at authors and co-authors of papers.
+To demonstrate the type system we will use a simple example while looking at authors and co-authors of papers.
 We represent in this example a database that contains a number of authors.
 Each author has a publication count and a number of coauthors that are identified by